webpage stats

 In the legal case of Asels v.
 Asels, 43 Cal.App.
 574 (1919), the issue was whether a partition of real property was valid.
 The court found that the partition was invalid because it was not made in good faith.
 The court found that the partition was made in order to benefit one of the parties, and not to divide the property in a fair and equitable manner.
 The court also found that the partition was not made in accordance with the terms of the deed, which stated that the property should be divided equally between the parties.
 The court held that the partition was invalid and that the parties should be required to divide the property in a fair and equitable manner.

-Contact our Team of Experienced Partition Lawyers Serving the Contra Costa County County in the County of Contra Costa, California.
+Contact our Team of Experienced Partition Lawyers Serving Contra Costa County, California

 Call Talkov Law to discuss having your legal fees paid from the proceeds of sale of your property and no money down